 4. “… first take the log out of your own eye, and then you will see clearly to take the speck out of your brother’s eye” (Verse 5b)

 We, no matter what state we’re in, should be more concerned about correcting ourselves than we are about correcting others.
 Jesus is teaching us that we should correct ourselves, so then we can judge righteously.
 Too often, we judge others through the lens of our own experience.
 But let me be clear, your perspective is not truth, nor is your opinion absolute.
-Sometimes people need he sun didn’t need anyone’s permission to rise.
-Everything is not about you and how you see them, because your vision can be skewed.
+Sometimes people need to be reminded that the sun didn’t need anyone’s permission to rise.
+Everything is not about you and how you see things, because your vision can be skewed.
 You may not even be qualified to judge.

 5. “You hypocrite …” (Verse 5a)